liamappelbe/fftea/README.md

   spectrograms)
 - Convolutions, such as reverb filters for audio, or blurring filters for images

-This library supports FFT of power-of-two sized arrays of real or complex numbers, using the Cooley-Tukey algorithm.
+This library supports FFT of real or complex arrays of any size.
 It also includes some related utilities, such as windowing functions, STFT, and inverse FFT.

 ## Usage